imEag/h-challenge/README.md

 ## technical details

-h-challenge is a full-stack app, the project has a client and a server folder. both front-end and back-end run in the same server in a Digital Ocean droplet, this was achieved using webpack.
+h-challenge is a full-stack app, the project has a client and a server folder.
+Both front-end and back-end running in the same server in a Digital Ocean droplet.
+The app is loaded using babel and webpack.

 ### Front End